loganbruns/squad/README.md

 Dev    {"f1": 72.8397258062988, "exact_match": 62.02459791863765}

 ## v16_5 multi-headed with original basic attention, diversity loss addition, eight heads
+Very slow learning and training rates and appears to be converging to the same place.

 ## v17 200 dimensional embeddings